Azure/onboarding-guidance/windows/Module III/L2-CreateVirtualNetwork.md

 Login-AzureRmAccount

-#### Note: This command will open a pop-up window for you to enter your Azure credentials.
+#### :memo: Note: This command will open a pop-up window for you to enter your Azure credentials.

 #### If the subscription ID that is selected by default is different from the one that you want to work in, use either of the following commands to set the right subscription.